• Skip to primary navigation

 Bright green beans in a white bowl.

-Blanching green beans is a perfect way to parboil your beans before using in a recipe or for freezing your green beans.
+Blanching green beans is a perfect way to parboil your beans before using them in a recipe or for freezing your green beans.

-By blanching the beans, you've brought out the vibrant green in the beans, the crispness and all that natural flavor.
+By blanching the beans, you've brought out the vibrant green in the beans, the crispness, and all that natural flavor.

 A bowlful of blanched green beans.